 Suitable candidates are trained and mentored towards a trade qualification, gaining hands on vital knowledge and experience.

-Charles Hull Contracting are an equal opportunity employer and offer apprenticeships including boilermaker, auto electrician, machinist, mobile plant mechanic and automotive mechanics.
+Charles Hull Contracting are an equal opportunity employer and offer apprenticeships including boilermaker, auto electrician, heavy diesel mechanic & light vehicle mechanic.

 Boddington Lions rodeo

 Boddington Lion's club is recognised as the largest rodeo in Western Australia is successfully run annually on the first Saturday in November each year.
 Charles Hull Contracting are proud to be a sponsor of the rodeo and have also provided earthmoving assistance when needed.

 In the 2009 /2010 season Charles Hull Contracting became involved in a program with "Kimberley Training Group" and "Ocean and Earth Training" to take 12 participants and provide them with practical hands on experience with a range of equipment, as well as the theoretical component that covers life skills such as first aid, money management.
 The course was a success with many participants commencing full time employment in the industry."

 Charles Hull Contracting has always supported local community sports clubs, schools and events.
 This exists through sponsorship funding, or materials or transport being supplied for special projects.
 Recipients include Waroona Football club, Boddington Arts Council, Boddington Bowling Club, Quindanning Picnic Race Club, Waroona Lions Club, Waroona Basketball Association, Pinjarra Senior High School, Murray District Rifle Association, Central District Axeman's association, Waroona District High School, Waroona Bowling Club, Children’s Leukaemia, Boddington Football club, Yarloop Primary school and many more.